 custom Shopify theme development can come in handy.

-You shouldn't go too far wrong, though, thanks to Shopify's wide range of appealing designs.
-The Shopify themes essentially serve as the framework for your website.
-You can pick from a variety of themes that are relevant to your needs, such as fashion and apparel, or even furniture.
 Your website's design will be guided by the themes, but you'll also need to be prepared to make some adjustments.
-The good thing about Shopify's industry-specific themes is that they not only look great for the niche you're selling in, but they also come with added capabilities, an added bonus of Shopify vs Etsy.
+The good thing about Shopify's industry-specific themes is that they not only look great for the niche you're selling in, but they also come with added capabilities, a bonus of Shopify vs Etsy.
 If you sell clothing, for example, you could include a function that allows users to zoom in on designs.

 Shopify vs Etsy: Domains and URLs